ssenmosip/mosip-temp-documentation/Platform-Documentation.md

 Please refer [**wiki**](https://github.com/mosip/mosip/wiki/FRS-Authentication-Services) for more details.

 ### 3.5 Kernel
 Kernel is a platform to build higher-level services as well as a secure sandbox.
-Functionally it caters to the following services
+Functionally it caters to the following services:
 * UIN Generation
 * Configuration Server
 * Audit Manager